Camera Roles

 Stop Arm Camera

-This role adjusts the camera's settings when the stop arm is deployed.
-When the arm is extended, the camera's bitrate is increased to better capture stop arm violations and surrounding activity.
-When the arm is stowed, the camera's bitrate is returned to normal to not fill up the attendant's storage with needlessly large video files.
+When the stop arm is extended, the camera’s bitrate increases to better capture stop arm violations and surrounding activity.
+When the stop arm is stowed, the bitrate returns to normal.

 How To Assign Roles